Introduction

 - Customer support

-Time savings often represent significant value.
+Time savings often mean big value.

 Cost Reduction

-Measure decreases in:
+Measure drops in:

 - Labor costs